yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 6. All the traffic that will hit the cloud-based marketing web app will not be passed through on premises network.
 An alternative cloud-native security solution is required.

 7. URL based routing, redirection, SSL termination will need to be on the FW/LB level for the new cloud web apps.

+8. All the incoming traffic coming to the web and data tier will need to be inspected to make sure there are no DDoS attacks.
+DDoS is an issue and needs to make sure DDoS protection plan is configured for the Virtual Network which will have Data and Web.

 ### Customer objections